RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/cloning.md

 As you can see your console, current vm is closing now, and new vm is provisioning.
 ![](img/clone4.png)

+At this point, I'll need some test for this new vm.
+I am starting VM now.
+You'll need to click  "**...**" and "**Start Virtual Machine**" buttons.
 ![](img/clone5.png)

-After vm started , check current public ip and then connect your browser with this new ip
+After vm started , check current public ip and then connect your browser with this new ip.
+That's it.

 ![](img/clone6.png)